jackaitken/JS109/written_prep/array_methods.md

 newArr;
 // [2, 4]
 ```
-On line 1, a global variable `arr` is declared and initialized to a reference, which points to an array literal: `[1, 2, 3, 4]`.
+On line 1 a global variable `arr` is declared and initialized to a reference, which points to the array literal: `[1, 2, 3, 4]`.

-On line 3, the array method `filter` is called on the global variable `arr`. `filter` performs a selection on an array based on a selection criterion.
-It uses the return value of the callback function on each iteration to determine its own return value.
-If the return value of the callback is truthy then that element will be selected.
+On line 3, the array method `filter` is called on the array referenced by the variable `arr`. `filter` is a selection method that uses a selection criteron to build and return a new array with the selected elements.

+A callback function with one parameter: `num` is passed as argument to the `filter` method.
+On each iteration through the callback function the current array element will be passed into the callback as the parameter `num`.

+This callback uses the remainder operator `%` to check if the current array element is even.
+If the return value of a given iteration through the callback is truthy, then this element will be selected and added to the new array.

+Once this new array is returned by `filter` the global variable `newArr` will contain a reference, which points to this new array.
+The array referenced by `newArr` will contain the even elements from the original array: `[2, 4]`.
+Nothing is output to the console.
+The global variable `newArr` will have the return value `[2, 4]`.

+The code snippet demonstrates the array method `filter` and how a selection method works.

+Defining callbacks:
+  a callback function with one parameter: `insert` is passed as argument to the array method `insert`.